Best Robotic Surgery COST in India

-Robotic surgery, computer-assisted surgery, and robot-assisted surgery are terms for various technological developments that currently are developed to support a range of surgical procedures.
+Robotic surgery also known as computer-assisted surgery or Da Vinci Surgical Systems currently are developed to support a range of surgical procedures.
 It was developed to overcome limitations of minimally invasive surgery, Instead of directly moving the instruments the surgeon uses a computer console to manipulate the instruments attached to multiple robot arms.
 The computer translates the surgeon’s movements, which are then carried out on the patient by the robot.
-Other features of the robotic system include an integrated tremor filter and the ability for scaling of movements.
+Other features of the robotic system include an integrated tremor filter and the ability for scaling of movements

 Why do Robotic Surgery?

 Robotic surgery is a type of procedure that is similar to laparoscopic surgery.
 It can also be performed through smaller surgical cuts than traditional open surgery.
 The small, precise movements that are possible with this type of surgery give it some advantages over standard endoscopic techniques.
 Sometimes robotic-assisted laparoscopy can allow a surgeon to perform a less-invasive procedure that was once only possible with more invasive open surgery.
 Once it is placed in the abdomen, a robotic arm is easier for the surgeon to use than the instruments in endoscopic surgery.
 The robot reduces the surgeon’s movements (for example, moving 1/2 inch for every 1 inch the surgeon moves), which reduces some of the hand tremors and movements that might otherwise make the surgery less precise.
 Also, robotic instruments can access hard-to-reach areas of your body more easily through smaller incisions compared to traditional open and laparoscopic surgery.

 Following are the type of Da Vinci Robotic Systems includes: